Planning a visit to Aspen in the fall? Good choice!

 Locals' tip: Adjust your elevation.
 Aspen groves located at higher altitude change colors first, and downtown trees transition last.
 It's possible to find a zone that's at its peak during your visit!

 2) Visit During Weekdays

 Fall crowds don't reach mid-summer or winter numbers, but the top leaf-peeping spots and hiking trails see a lot of traffic during fall months.
 For example, the Maroon Bells recreation area sees nearly twice the number of visitors on weekends as it does on weekdays.
-(Note: reservations are required during fall 2020!
+(Note: reservations are required!
 See more info here.)
 And during the middle of the week, popular hiking trails like Hunter Creek and Cathedral Lake are nearly empty, offering visitors a much more peaceful leaf-viewing experience.